Pennsylvania personal vehicle license plate

 Page credits

-Thanks to those who have directly contributed to the information on this page: Ed Lybarger, John McDevitt, George Kunsman, Phillip P., Dave Wilkinson, and someone who identified himself only as "Karl".
+Thanks to those who have directly contributed to the information on this page: Ed Lybarger, John McDevitt, George Kunsman, Phillip P., Dave Wilkinson, someone who identified himself only as "Karl", and Doug Corrigan.

 O'Connor photograph © copyright by Tim O'Connor.
 All rights reserved.
 Used with permission.

-Lybarger, McDevitt, Phillip P., Sells, Wilkinson, and "Karl" photographs are presumed to be copyrighted by Ed Lybarger, John McDevitt, Phillip P., Mike Sells, Dave Wilkinson, and "Karl", respectively, and are used with permission.
+Lybarger, McDevitt, Phillip P., Sells, Wilkinson, "Karl", and Corrigan photographs are presumed to be copyrighted by Ed Lybarger, John McDevitt, Phillip P., Mike Sells, Dave Wilkinson, "Karl", and Doug Corrigan, respectively, and are used with permission.
 McDevitt, Kunsman, and Bodie plates are from the collections of John McDevitt, George Kunsman, and Lou Bodie, respectively.

 This page is